Old Fort

 had been killed.
 She later ran a rooming house in

-along with federal development of the Port of
+In 1898, along with federal development of the Port of

 Galveston, construction on the present Fort Travis was

 begun.
 The fort was completed in 1899.
+The fort was

-The fort was heavily damaged during the 1900 storm.
-Repairs included
+heavily damaged during the 1900 storm.
+Repairs

-the present 15 foot sea wall around
+included the present 15 foot sea wall around the fort.

 During World War I Fort Travis garrisoned troops